austinlyons/dcjs-leaflet-untappd/README.md

 operate](https://github.com/mbostock/d3/wiki/Selections) on DOM elements instead of using jQuery: `table.select('tr.dc-table-group').remove();`

-We configure the chart to be sorted by rating score descending, using `dc.pluck` as a short-hand for `function(d) { return d.rating_score; }`.
+We configure the table to be sorted by rating score descending, using `dc.pluck` as a short-hand for `function(d) { return d.rating_score; }`.

 #### Data Count